 Stephanie grew up in Greeley, Colorado and earned a BA in Art History from the University of Northern Colorado and an MA in History of Art from The Ohio State University.
-After moving to Olympia, Stephanie has worked as an adjunct faculty at South Puget Sound Community College, curated a popular downtown art gallery and taught English to immigrants and refugees.
+After moving to Olympia, Stephanie served as adjunct faculty at South Puget Sound Community College and curated a popular downtown art gallery.
 In 1997, she worked with her parents, Ed & Lillian Peeples, and TJ to remodel Olympia’s historic White house, and open the Swantown Inn B&B, which her parents sold in 2004.
 Since 1999 she has worked for the City of Olympia, where she currently serves as the Arts Program Manager.
 On the farm Stephanie handles marketing, communications, small construction projects and a lot of weeding.

 Farming Philosophy and Practices